Is the NYPD Looking for the Wrong Guy?

 Musings about red herrings and a possible doppelgänger in murder of Brian Thompson

-The surveillance footage shows the killer of Brian Thompson wearing a distinct white backpack.
+The surveillance footage shows the killer of Brian Thompson wearing a distinct whiteish-grey backpack.

 I would like to preface the following by stating that I am merely musing.
 As a true crime writer, I often begin with a hunch and muse about it for a few days.
 Acquiring more data will either enable me to develop the hunch into a plausible theory or to dismiss it as mere fantasy.